ramahar/Mazify/README.md

 - Canvas
 - HTML5 + CSS3

-## MVP Features
+## Features
-- Basic visuals and an interactive interface.
+- Interactive interface with buttons for algorithms
-- Description and details of some algorithms (DFS, BFS, Dijkstra etc.)
+- Implementation of graph traversing algorithms (DFS, BFS, Dijkstra etc.)
-- User can click on an algorithm to visualize it on the maze
+- Render path-solving algorithm on a randomly generate maze using Canvas
+- Dynamically manipulate the DOM using pure Javascript
-- Add maze generator on top of maze solver
+- Add maze generator to generate new random maze on every click

 ## Algorithms
 - BFS
 - DFS
-- Prim's Algorithm
-- Dijkstra's Algorithm
-- A*
+- A* Search

+## Implementation